Category Archives: Podcast

 To begin, I will touch on how I gained insight into the various animals that appear in the Dreamer Books.

 Woolly mammoths are a topic of fascination for me because I have loved pachyderms from the time I actually met an elephant.
 This gentle giant was a beautiful creature with lovely brown eyes and long eyelashes.
-I longed to pet him as though he were an enormous dog, but I felt that would be rather too forward on my part – after all – he didn’t know me.
+I longed to pet him as though he were an enormous dog, but I felt that would be rather too forward on my part —after all— he didn’t know me.
 How would I feel if some stranger came up to me and behaved in such a way?
 I could, however, offer him a handful of elephant kibble (which was made available to visitors to feed the elephants) so I held out the nuggets, hoping I could interest him in a snack.
 He did indeed perk up at the sight of the proffered treats.
 I expected that the elephant would use his trunk like a hand and that he might daintily grasp the yummy bits, and then place them in his mouth.
-What he did was step toward me, open his mouth and he took my entire forearm into his mouth – up to my elbow – and sort of sucked the kibble off the palm of my hand.
-He was so placid and docile that it wasn’t at all alarming, but I do recall being very surprised.
+What he did was step toward me, open his mouth and he took my entire forearm into his mouth —up to my elbow— and sort of sucked the kibble off the palm of my hand.
+He was so placid and docile that it wasn’t at all alarming, but I do recall being quite surprised.
 This was in the back of my mind as I read-up on elephants and woolly mammoths.
 What I learned only added to my admiration and affection for these magnificent beasts.

 Cave lions are another well known animal from the last Ice Age.
 I had a little experience with wild cats (bobcats) and tame big cats (tigers and lions), but I wanted to know more about the felines that populated the last Ice Age.
 As with the mammoths, I did research to expand upon my limited knowledge (which is detailed below).

-As part of being a resident employee at a state park where bobcats were numerous, I saw them almost every day – sometimes several times a day.
+As part of being a resident employee at a state park where bobcats were numerous, I saw them almost every day —sometimes several times a day.
 I used to hike the trails at sunup with my Bernese Mountain Dog, Sam, and we often ran into these long-legged and graceful cats.
 Mostly (and disappointingly), they promptly ran away from us.
 But occasionally, they would simply look at us and amble off, allowing me a moment to admire their sleek speckled forms.
 One day as Sam and I walked along, a half-grown bobcat ran diagonally across the trail in front of us.
 A little further on, the bobcat repeated the action.
-And again, and again, and again – each time, Sam became more excited.
+And again, and again, and again —each time, Sam became more excited.
 Whatever this game was, he seemed to want to be part of it!
 Had this been a mature female bobcat, I might have thought she was trying to lead us away from her kittens, but this was just a youngster acting like a housecat with a 3 A.M. case of the zoomies.
 I lost count of how many times the bobcat ran in front of us, but I found it intriguing that it chose to interact with us in this way.

-Years prior, a friend who worked at a facility that housed an assortment of tame wild animals used to occasionally invite me to come on a private tour.
+Years prior, a friend who worked at a facility that housed an assortment of tame wild animals occasionally invited me to come on a private tour.
 The tigers were impressive and unexpectedly, quite amiable.
 It was amazing to see them up-close and marvel at how huge they were.
 They loved to play a version of hide and seek with their human keepers, bounding with heavy footfalls all around the buildings within their enclosure, while making what I was told were “happy tiger sounds”, including snorts (almost like a horse would make) and little moans.
 This was enthralling to witness.
 Less enthralling, was an introduction to a lioness.
 I didn’t go into any of the enclosures, but my friend did and while visiting the lioness she chomped-down on his hand and wouldn’t let go.
-He stayed very calm, but it took sometime to free his hand from her maw.
+He stayed calm, but it took sometime to free his hand from her maw.
 He finally escaped the enclosure, his hand bleeding from several deep puncture wounds.
 He said she had never done that before.
 Actually, he was lucky; she could have easily done far worse had she been so inclined, but evidently she just had a hankering to gnaw on him for a bit.
 That was the end of my tour that day.
 (My friend was fine after his hand was treated and bandaged.)

 Hiking with Sam